The Australian Consumer Law (ACL) was reviewed in 2017 to improve consumer wellbeing and ensure the ACL continues to adapt to evolving markets.

 Treasury Laws Amendment (Australian Consumer Law Review) Act 2018 |

+As part of the ACL review, changes are coming into effect to make pricing clearer when shopping online.
 From 26 October 2019, businesses need to include all fees, charges and pre-selected options in the listed price of goods and services.
 Previously, a business could advertise one price but once you started the buying process, they could add extra charges or options.
 This could lead consumers into buying and paying for more than they expected if they did not get a chance to opt-out of the extras.
 Businesses are now only able to advertise the full price of their item.
 Consumers can then choose to add optional extras to their purchase. |

 |||